Table of Contents

 From the Edit menu, you can edit cells.
 You can merge them, find text and replace it, and you can move cells up and down.

 The Insert menu allows us to insert cells above or below the currently selected cell.
-We have seen this menu before, when we introduced the keyboard shortcuts for adding cells to a notebook.
-Generally, I suggest that you learn the keyboard shortcuts because they will make you a lot faster at writing code, but know that you can also just use these menu options right here.
+You've seen this menu before, when I introduced the keyboard shortcuts for adding cells to a notebook.
+Generally, I suggest that you learn the keyboard shortcuts because they will make you a lot faster at writing code, but know that you can also just use these menu options right here:

-Before we get into details about the available options in the Kernel menu, we need to understand what a kernel is.
+Before I get into details about the available options in the Kernel menu, you need to understand what a kernel is.
 Briefly, a Jupyter kernel is a program that runs the code that the Jupyter server receives from the Jupyter notebook.
-The diagram below shows a rough mental model you can use to understand the interaction between the Jupyter notebook, the notebook server and the kernel.
+The diagram below shows a rough mental model you can use to understand the interaction between the Jupyter notebook, the notebook server and the kernel: